Oatmeal Chocolate Chip Cookies

 • Remove the baking sheets from the oven and let the cookies cool for 1 minute before transferring them to racks to cool completely.
 Makes 24-36 cookies depending on how big your teasponfuls are.

-Hi, I'm Liza, a self-proclaimed word-nerd who loves getting sucked into whimsical stories and epic movies.
-I have laid-back, practical attitude towards life, and as a foodie at heart, I relish the chance to both cook and eat.
-(No picky-eater here!)
-Always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect mojito and time to finish my novel!
+• Hi, I'm Liza — a self-proclaimed word-nerd who loves getting lost in whimsical stories and epic movies.
+I have laid-back, practical attitude towards life and am always on the hunt for good eats, easy recipes, binge-worthy shows, relaxing road trip destinations, the perfect fizzy gin cocktail, and time to finish my novel!

 Leave a Reply